Classics: Legacy of the classical world

-The classical languages of the Ancient Mediterranean world influenced every European language, imparting to each a learned vocabulary of international application.
+The classical languages of the ancient Mediterranean world influenced every European language, imparting to each a learned vocabulary of international application.
 Thus, Latin grew from a highly developed cultural product of the Golden and Silver eras of Latin literature to become the international lingua franca in matters diplomatic, scientific, philosophic and religious, until the 17th century.
 Long before this, Latin had evolved into the Romance languages and Ancient Greek into Modern Greek and its dialects.
 In the specialised science and technology vocabularies, the influence of Latin and Greek is notable.
 Ecclesiastical Latin, the Roman Catholic Church's official language, remains a living legacy of the classical world in the contemporary world.

 Latin had an impact far beyond the classical world.
-It continued to be the pre-eminent language for serious writings in Europe long after the fall of the Roman empire.
-The modern Romance languages (Catalan, French, Italian, Portuguese, Romanian, Spanish) all derive from Latin.
+It continued to be the pre-eminent language for serious writings in Europe long after the fall of the Roman Empire.
+The modern Romance languages (French, Italian, Portuguese, Romanian, Spanish, Galician, Catalan) all derive from Latin.
 Latin is still seen as a foundational aspect of European culture.

 The legacy of the classical world is not confined to the influence of classical languages.
-The Roman empire was taken as a model by later European empires, such as the Spanish and British empires.
+The Roman Empire was taken as a model by later European empires, such as the Spanish, French and British empires.
 Classical art has been taken as a model in later periods – medieval Romanesque architecture and Enlightenment-era neoclassical literature were both influenced by classical models, to take but two examples, while James Joyce's Ulysses is one of the most influential works of twentieth-century literature.